alramalho/acme_stores/README.md

 - Use Enum for season half instead of varchar in DB
 - Do not hardcode SQL code (to use FK of stores_seasons table).
 Related to [this issue](https://github.com/JetBrains/Exposed/issues/511)
 - Use more specific exceptions throughout the code
+- Only use one driver in repo tests
+  - Decision made to decrease delivery time.